FingerLeakers/Mailsploit/README.md

 ### Mailsploit Server

 *Note*: You will need an Amazon SES account with a verified domain in order to use the tool.
+Also, the web server can only run at 88 miles per hour.

 #### How to install